grafana/writers-toolkit/docs/sources/structure/topic-types/concept/index.md

 - Diagrams that help users understand the components of a system
 - Process flow diagrams
 - Best practice guidelines
-- An example of how a feature is used.
+- An example of how a feature is used
   Examples might include screenshots or other supporting visuals

 A concept topic doesn't include: